fionnachalmers/BHF-DSC-HDS-documentation/docs/curated_assets/kpcs.md

 ## Motivation

-The key patient characteristics (kpc's) curated assets are a new **monthly** curated asset that have been developed to meet the need for a standardised demographics table that is accessible and usable by all projects.
+The key patient characteristics (kpc's) tables are **monthly** curated assets that have been developed to meet the need for a standardised demographics table that is accessible and usable by all projects.
 You may want to use these assets as part of your project pipeline or for exploratory data analyses purposes.

 Previously, kpc's could be curated using:

 * NHS Data Wranglers curated asset tables: curr301_patient_skinny_unassembled & curr302_patient_skinny_record.
-These tables are no longer maintained.
+These tables are no longer maintained, or

 * BHF DSC HDS common functions: key_patient_characteristics_harmonise & key_patient_characteristics_select.
 These functions were run by every project in every pipeline.